Passing gas typically stops in a complete bowel obstruction but may still occur in partial blockages.

 Mechanical Obstruction

-Mechanical obstructions arise from physical barriers such as tumors, adhesions (scar tissue), hernias, or impacted stool.
+Mechanical obstructions arise from physical barriers such as adhesions, hernias, tumors, twisting of the bowel, strictures, or impacted stool.
 In these cases:

-- Complete Obstruction: No passage of solids, liquids, or gases occurs beyond the blockage.
+- Complete Obstruction: No meaningful passage of solids, liquids, stool, or gases occurs beyond the blockage once the bowel beyond the obstruction has emptied.

-Gas passage depends on whether the obstruction fully blocks the lumen or leaves some space for movement.
+Gas passage depends on whether the obstruction fully blocks the intestinal lumen or leaves some space for movement.
+Early in a blockage, a person may occasionally pass gas or stool that was already beyond the blockage, so the full pattern of symptoms matters more than a single episode of flatulence.

 Functional Obstruction (Ileus)

-Functional obstruction happens when intestinal muscles fail to contract properly despite no physical blockage present.
-This paralysis stops forward movement of contents including gas.
+Functional obstruction happens when intestinal muscles fail to contract properly despite no physical blockage being present.
+This slowdown or paralysis reduces forward movement of contents, including gas.

 In ileus cases:

-- Gas buildup occurs because it cannot be propelled forward.
+- Gas buildup can occur because it cannot be propelled forward normally.

-- Passing gas often stops temporarily until muscle function returns.
+- Passing gas often slows or stops temporarily until muscle function returns.

 Signs That Indicate Gas Passage Status During Bowel Obstruction